Aarception/Mo-information-security-portfolio/README.md

 This is a rather profound and unsettling contemplation.

-This is my last public post on this matter in this state on this natter.
+This is my last public post on this matter in this state.

+The Waranle Unbound Is The Wadad's Dereliction.

 ---
 > *Each artifact emphasizes evidence‑based reporting, operational discipline, and clear documentation.*